Does Buttermilk Go Bad?

 Buttermilk may seem like an unlikely choice for a beverage, but drinking it can be a great way to incorporate some healthy nutrients into your diet.
 Contrary to what its name suggests, buttermilk is not made of butter.
 It is the liquid that remains after churning butter or a low-fat cultured dairy product.

-Can You Use Milk Instead Of Buttermilk?
+Can You Use Milk Instead of Buttermilk?

 Substituting milk for traditional buttermilk used in baking is a common practice.
 However, it can pose a challenge to achieving the desired results.
 Milk is much thinner than traditional buttermilk and lacks the same acidity.
 As a result, your baked goods may not rise as expected, and their texture might be affected.

-Buttermilk lasts anywhere from a few days to two weeks in the refrigerator.
+Thus, buttermilk lasts anywhere from a few days to two weeks in the refrigerator.
 However, it can last up to three months in the freezer when stored correctly.

-Finally, discard expired buttermilk, which can lead to food poisoning if consumed.
 With these tips in mind, you can make the most of your buttermilk and enjoy all its delicious baked goods and dishes!